morphware/service/README.md

 ### Command Line (e.g., bash)

 The following commands should be entered into a terminal emulator.

+This section is also currently limited to Ubuntu 20.04.

+#### Ubuntu 20.04

 Start the local blockchain:
 `npx ganache-cli --deterministic`